Onneqq/card-collector/README.md

 - set up api to return card info
 - set up frontend to display card info
 - set up way for admin to add cards to db

+### TODO for prd
+ - edit CORS on s3 bucket with real prd domain

+Set up an S3 bucket with proper CORS configuration Create a function to get presigned URLs for direct upload to S3 Store image metadata in a database (Firebase Firestore could work well for this) Add an image grid to display uploaded images
+Add image deletion functionality